eliothxchan/sc2-audio-build-order-reader/README.md

 `--delay`: How long to delay the start of the speech (negative means starts sooner)

+# Tips and Tricks

+1. Start the build right as the "3" in the countdown to the start of the game begins.
+3 seconds is a decent enough time for the lines to become reminders of what to build in the future, rather than markers of units or buildings that you should already have built.
+2. Feel free to add in actions that aren't strictly build items in your build order file.
+Spreading creep, dropping mules, or moving out your army are great candidates for reminders.

 # License

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.